digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/security.rst

    :end-before: user-manual-entry-end: RotateNodeKeys
    :dedent:

 On a participant node both the signing and encryption key pairs are rotated.
-On a synchronizer and synchronizer manager node only the signing key pair, because they do not have an encryption key pair.
+On a sync domain and sync domain manager node only the signing key pair, because they do not have an encryption key pair.
 Identity namespace root or intermediate keys are not rotated with this command, see below for commands on namespace key management.

-For sequencer and mediator nodes that are part of a synchronizer, the synchronizer topology manager authorizes the key rotation and a reference needs to be passed in to the command, for example:
+For sequencer and mediator nodes that are part of a sync domain, the sync domain topology manager authorizes the key rotation and a reference needs to be passed in to the command, for example:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/security/topology/KeyManagementIntegrationTest.scala